mitsuba-renderer/drjit/src/python/docstr.rst

     :py:func:`drjit.compress()`, which can likewise be used to reduce a stream to a smaller subset of active items.
-The downside of :py:func:`drjit.compress()` is that it requires evaluating the variables to be reduced, which can be very costly in terms of of memory traffic and storage footprint.
+The downside of :py:func:`drjit.compress()` is that it requires evaluating the variables to be reduced, which can be very costly in terms of memory traffic and storage footprint.
 Reducing through :py:func:`drjit.scatter_inc()` does not have this limitation: it can operate on symbolic arrays that greatly exceed the available device memory.
 One advantage of :py:func:`drjit.compress()` is that it essentially boils down to a